kairosity/mp3-snapathon/testing.md

 ### __6. Input Validations__
 __PASS__

-As Materialize comes with its own very useful set of form input validations, I have relied quite heavily on those validations and validation messages for this application, but I have supplemented them, specifically with the custom file upload validations.
+As Materialize comes with its own very useful set of form input validations, I have used those form validations and validation messages for this application, but I have supplemented them, specifically with the custom file upload validations.

 <details><summary><b>click for validations</b></summary>
 <br>